zblago/EF6TempTableKit/README.md

     ...
     ...
 ```
 If you don't have already any configuration, use `EF6TempTableKitDbConfiguration`.
-Otherwise, apply your custom configuration.
+Otherwise, apply your custom configuration...
 ```csharp
     [DbConfigurationType(typeof(CustomDbContextConfiguration))]
     public partial class AdventureWorksCodeFirst : DbContext, IDbContextWithTempTable
 ````
- But be sure that you have injected `EF6TempTableKitQueryInterceptor` interceptor.
+ ...but be sure that you have injected `EF6TempTableKitQueryInterceptor` interceptor.
 ````csharp
     public class CustomDbContextConfiguration : DbConfiguration
     {